BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: A Bayesian Retrofit of LIME

-By assuming an ideal scenario in which we have full prior knowledge of all the $\pmb{\mu_0}$, $\lambda$ and $\alpha$ parameters, BayLIME may directly implement the results of \eqref{eq_post_mean_vector_weighted} and \eqref{eq_post_cov_matrix_weighted} in this case.
+\textbf{BayLIME with full informative priors.} By assuming an ideal scenario in which we have full prior knowledge of all the $\pmb{\mu_0}$, $\lambda$ and $\alpha$ parameters, BayLIME may directly implement the closed-form results of Eq.~\eqref{eq_post_cov_matrix_weighted}.

-\subsubsection{Ways of obtaining prior knowledge.}
+\subsection{Ways of obtaining prior knowledge}

-Although we explicitly implement the three options mentioned above in BayLIME exploiting the availability of prior knowledge, how to rigorously elicit accurate priors remains an open question and is out of the scope of this paper (and forms important future work).
-However, we believe such challenge is neither unique to BayLIME, but generic to any approach with a Bayesian flavour, nor intractable in practice, e.g.:
+How to elicit accurate priors for BayLIME varies case by case (depending on the application-specific context), and is indeed challenging.
+However, we believe such challenge is neither unique to BayLIME, but generic to any approach with a Bayesian flavour, nor clueless in practice.
+That said, we implemented 3 ways of getting priors in our experiments (but not limited to, cf. Sec.~\ref{sec_discussion} for more discussions):

-\textit{a)} It is a trend to embed human knowledge in the training of AI/ML models \cite{ilyas_adversarial_2019,lamb_graph_2020,huang_embedding_2020}, and human-in-the-loop has been widely adopted in many ML applications, e.g., \cite{branson_strong_2011,branson_visual_2010}.
-Such explicitly embedded knowledge reflecting the true AI/ML model behaviours naturally forms the prior knowledge required by BayLIME.
+\textit{a)} Validation and Verification (V\&V) methods that directly analyse the behaviour of the underlying AI model may indicate the importance of certain features, yielding priors required by BayLIME.
+E.g., when explaining a prediction made by an infected model, (imperfect) detection tools may provide prior knowledge on possible backdoor triggers.
+We implemented this scenario by using the results of the popular NeuralCleanse \citep{wang_neural_2019} as the priors.

-\textit{b)} There are emerging XAI techniques (cf. \cite{huang_survey_2020,molnar_interpretable_2020} for a review), a collection of explanations by several \textit{diverse} AI explainers based on fundamentally different theories (e.g., gradient-based vs perturbation-based, global vs local) may provide useful prior knowledge that can be combined by BayLIME, presuming the drawbacks of individual XAI methods can be covered by such ``hybrid'' solution provided by BayLIME.
+\textit{b)} There are emerging XAI techniques (cf. \citep{huang_survey_2020,molnar_interpretable_2020} for a review).
+Explanations by some other \textit{diverse} XAI explainers based on fundamentally different theories to LIME (e.g., gradient-based vs perturbation-based, global vs local) may provide useful prior knowledge.
+Presumably, the drawbacks of individual XAI methods can be mitigated by the ``hybrid'' solution provided by BayLIME.
+We implemented and confirmed this conjecture by using GradCAM \citep{selvaraju2017grad} results as the priors.

-\textit{c)} Validation \& verification techniques that directly analyse the behaviour of an AI/ML model may also indicate the importance of certain features, forming prior knowledge.

-\textit{d)} In our experiments in the following section, we use explanations of \emph{a set of similar instances} (to the instance under explanation) to form our prior knowledge.
-To be exact, the mean of the importance of each feature in that set together forms our prior mean vector $\pmb{\mu_0}$, and the number of similar instances implies $\lambda$ (leaving the precision parameter of the likelihood $\alpha$ either as unknown or assigned empirically).
-Although it is still not rigorous enough (e.g., how to decide what is a ``similar'' instance), we believe our way of obtaining priors serves as a first illustrative example.
+\textit{c)} We also use explanations of \emph{a set of similar instances} (to the instance under explanation) to form our prior knowledge.
+Although it is still not rigorous enough (e.g., how to decide what is a ``similar'' instance), we believe this way of obtaining priors serves as a first illustrative example.